datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 This means that someone who wants to access the data from dropbox needs to enable the special remote.
-For this,  this person first needs to install and configure ``rclone`` first as well: Since ``rclone`` is the protocol with which annexed data can be transferred from and to Dropbox, anyone who needs annexed data from Dropbox needs this special remote.
+For this,  this person first needs to install and configure ``rclone`` as well: Since ``rclone`` is the protocol with which annexed data can be transferred from and to Dropbox, anyone who needs annexed data from Dropbox needs this special remote.
 Therefore, the first steps are